wandb/weave/docs/docs/reference/gen_notebooks/hallucination.md

 ## 📥 Download and Load Documents

 We'll download a PDF document from a URL and create an index using LlamaIndex.
-Please note taht this can be your own vector database with your data indexed for your RAG Chatbot.
+Please note that this can be your own vector database with your data indexed for your RAG Chatbot.

 ```python